xeolabs/xeometry/README.md

 }
 ````

-Finding the object at the given canvas coordinates, plus the 3D surface intersection:
+Picking a point on the surface of an object, at the given canvas coordinates:
 ````javascript
 hit = viewer.pickSurface([234, 567]);
 if (hit) {